stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 - zubin hmm. - daniel and intentionality.
 [1467](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1467.088s)

-and so, there are two different reward circuits, right? there's two different relationships to the nature of that reward circuit. and so, as you were mentioning, you can hear a point of view that you disagree with, where at first, you might actually feel more uncomfortable. - zubin yeah.
+and so, there are two different
+[[reward circuit|reward circuits]], right? there's two different relationships to the nature of that [[reward circuit]]. and so, as you were mentioning, you can hear a point of view that you disagree with, where at first, you might actually feel more uncomfortable. - zubin yeah.
 - daniel you might actually be squirming in your seat, like, "fuck, maybe i'm